 Note on international purchases: The easiest way to order something from abroad is to use a major international credit card.
-If that is not possible, one can purchase an international bank draft or foreign denominated draft in Sterling or other hard currency from a number of firms specializing in currency exchange.
+If that is not possible, one can purchase an international bank draft or foreign denominated draft in Sterling or other hard currency from firms specializing in currency exchange.
 The reader is advised to consult online "yellow pages" for such a firm.

 The West Gallery Music Association's Home Page states: "The West Gallery Music Association is a charity.
 Established in 1990 as an association of singers, instrumentalists and scholars, it became a charity in 2017.
 The Association was started by Gordon Ashman and Dave Townsend, two of a network of researchers with an interest in the sacred music, psalmody and hymnody, and the secular music and dance of the men and women who performed from the west galleries of parish churches, in chapels, and around the towns and villages of England during the eighteenth and nineteenth centuries.
 Although our interests mainly centre on this period and form of music in the United Kingdom, we are also interested in many aspects of the history and popular culture of the English-speaking world which have influenced or been influenced by our musical and singing traditions.
 Since 1990 research has gathered momentum gaining respect in academic circles.
 The Association has staged many highly successful workshop, study and performance events, and members have appeared on national and local television and radio.
 Many offshoot performing groups have been formed around the country and there are presently over 400 members.
 Abroad, we have active members in Australia and the United States."
 The Web site contains the following sections:

 NOTE: The reader is referred to the West Gallery Music Association website for current information.
 A few resources not on this website are listed below: